 Variable depending on breed.
-Males up to 780 mm shoulder height and weighing as much as 66 kg; females about 700 mm and 40–60 kg.
+Males up to 78cm shoulder height and weighing as much as 66kg; females about 70cm and 40–60kg.

-Colour varies with the breed from white, dark brown to black or parti-coloured.
+Colour varies with the breed from white, dark brown to black or multicoloured.

 Both sexes may carry horns.
-Ewe horns are slender, erect and curve backwards, whereas ram horns are much larger, curving back and spiralling outwards for up to two turns.
-Some sheep of both sexes may have “scurs” instead of visible horns.
-These are small horny growths on the frontal bones, often hidden in wool and not visible.
+Ewe horns are slender, erect and curve backwards, whereas ram horns are much larger, curving back and spiraling outwards for up to two turns.
+Some sheep of both sexes may have “scurs” instead of visible horns, these are small horny growths on the frontal bones, often hidden in wool and not visible.

 Rifle and calibre